 The Japanese government will “take all possible measures to ensure security” around the islands, Prime Minister Yoshihiko Noda said Friday.

 Two of the Chinese ships responded to a Japanese Coast Guard vessel’s warning by reiterating China’s territorial claim to the islands and saying they were carrying out patrol work, according to Gega.
 Japanese ships are continuing their own patrols of the area, he said.

-The controversial Chinese move to begin patrols around the islands follows the Japanese government's purchase of several of the islands from a private Japanese owner earlier this week, a deal that China described as "illegal and invalid."
+The controversial Chinese move to begin patrols around the islands follows Japan’s purchase of several of the islands from a private owner this week.
+China described the deal as “illegal and invalid.”